tarynpatterson/nashville-businesses-in-black-communities/README.md

 ![Businesses 101.05 Search](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/101.05.PNG)

 He notices that there are not many job options in his immediate area, so he expands his search to include two of the surrounding census tracts, tracts 101.06 and 109.03.
 He's able to see that the most prominant types of businesses in this area are medical services, restaurants, and grocery stores.
 Since he has prior experience in the medical field, he narrows his search to include only medical service companies in this area.
-He now has an the name and location of different medical companies close to home to start his job search.
+He now has the name and location of different medical companies close to home to start his job search.

 ![Whites Creak area Search](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/whites%20creak%20job%20search.PNG) ![Medical Services Search](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/medical%20services.PNG)